Unboxed-Software/solana-course/content/deserialize-instruction-data.md

----
-title: Create a Basic Program, Part 1 - Handle Instruction Data
-objectives:
-- Assign mutable and immutable variables in Rust
-- Create and use Rust structs and enums
-- Use Rust match statements
-- Add implementations to Rust types
-- Deserialize instruction data into Rust data types
-- Execute different program logic for different types of instructions
-- Explain the structure of a smart contract on Solana
----

 # TL;DR

 - Most programs support **multiple discrete instructions** - you decide when writing your program what these instructions are and what data must accompany them